SleipnirGroup/Choreo/docs/choreolib/auto-factory.md

 Sometimes, you may want to implement a "branching auto": an autonomous routine that changes behavior based on the state of the robot.
 An excellent example for the need of branching autos is the [2024 season](https://youtu.be/9keeDyFxzY4), where robots would race to the midline to grab a gamepiece.
 If another robot beat yours to the midline, or your robot missed a game piece, a common strategy was to go directly to the next gamepiece on the midline, instead of coming back to score.

-Below is an example auto routine from the 2024 season:
+Below is an example auto routine from the 2024 season, taking advantage of the `AutoRoutine` paradigm:

+!!! note
+    Be careful when using `Commands.either()` to achieve branching behavior.
+The resulting composition will require subsystems from both the `onTrue` and `onFalse` commands, which may block default commands that would otherwise be expected to run.
+As shown in the example below, chaining triggers is the recommended pattern for creating a branching auto.

 ```java
 public AutoRoutine branching2024Auto() {